 The final 2017 QLED set from Samsung, the QE55Q6F, was also the only one in the range for less than £1,000.
 It’s a 55-inch model, with 4K and HDR support.
 In an effort to minimise the number of wires sticking out the back of the TV, Samsung has put all the HDMI and USB ports (four and three of each, respectively) into a separate box that is connected to the TV by one thin, clear wire – useful for those wanting to wall mount their TV.
 It has a tuner for Freeview HD and a separate tuner for Freesat HD.

 But is this 2017 model worth picking up?
-The Samsung, LG, Panasonic and Sony TV line-ups for 2018 have been revealed, so to find out if this TV can match up then head to the full Samsung QE55Q6F review.
+The Samsung, LG, Panasonic and Sony TV line-ups for 2018 have been revealed.

 Aldi WorkZone 20V Li-ion Cordless Hammer Drill